st0rmr3v3ng3/YoutubeHistoryDeleteButton/README.md

-# YT History Delete BTN
+# Youtube History Delete Button

 A small userscript for **Tampermonkey / Violentmonkey** that adds a **big red “Remove from watch history” button** next to every entry on YouTube’s watch history page!